Ajatt-Tools/videoclip/README.md

 - Open a file in mpv and press `c` to open the script menu.
 - Follow the onscreen instructions.
 You need to set the `start point`, `end point`, and then press `c` to create the clip.

+It is possible to create silent videoclips.
+To do that, first mute audio in mpv.
+The default key binding is `m`.

+If a video has visible subtitles, they will be embedded automatically.
+Toggle them off in mpv if you don't want any subtitles to be visible.
+The default key binding is `v`.